oneRice/skillTree.js/README.md

 # skillTree.js
+A web-base skill presenting Framework

-A javascript module to show skill tree in your website.
+A framework for easily creating a skill tree to showing your skill clearly.